lecritch/timeseries_chi-sea-dsc/README.md

 <tr><td>U, us</td><td>microseconds</td></tr>
 <tr><td>N</td><td>nanoseconds</td></tr></table>

-When resampling, we have to provide a rule to resample by, and an aggregate function.
+When resampling, we have to provide a rule to resample by, and an **aggregate function**.

 **To upsample** is to increase the frequency of the data of interest.
 **To downsample** is to decrease the frequency of the data of interest.